-Investments for which fair value is measured using the net asset value per share (or its equivalent) practical expedient are not classified in the fair value hierarchy.
+Investments for which fair value is measured using the net asset value ("NAV") per share (or its equivalent) practical expedient are not classified in the fair value hierarchy.

 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used as of December 31, 2016 and 2015.
+There have been no changes in the methodologies used as of December 31, 2017 and 2016.

-- Self-directed accounts consist primarily of common stocks and mutual funds.
+- Self-directed accounts consist of cash and cash equivalents, common stocks and mutual funds.
+Cash and cash equivalents are valued at cost plus accrued interest, which approximates fair value.
 Common stocks are valued at the closing price reported on the active market on which the individual securities are traded.
-Mutual funds are valued at the daily net asset value as reported by the fund.
+Mutual funds are valued at the daily NAV as reported by the fund.
 The mutual funds held by the Plan are deemed to be actively traded. - The WESCO International Pooled Stock Fund, which is an employer stock unitized fund, consists of WESCO International, Inc. common stock and a short-term cash component that provides liquidity for daily trading.
-WESCO International, Inc. common stock is valued at the quoted closing market price from a national securities exchange and the short-term cash investments are valued at cost, which approximates fair value. - Registered investment companies are valued at the net asset value of shares held by the Plan as of December 31, 2016 and 2015. - The Wells Fargo/BlackRock S&P 500 Index CIT (N20) fund is a common/collective trust fund, which is measured using the net asset value per share practical expedient based on the underlying equity securities of companies that compose the Standard & Poor's 500 Index (the "Index").
+WESCO International, Inc. common stock is valued at the quoted closing market price from a national securities exchange and the short-term cash investments are valued at cost, which approximates fair value. - Shares of registered investment companies (mutual funds) are valued at the NAV of shares held by the Plan as of December 31, 2017 and 2016. - The Wells Fargo/BlackRock S&P 500 Index CIT (N20) fund is a common/collective trust fund, which is measured using the NAV per share practical expedient based on the underlying equity securities of companies that compose the Standard & Poor's 500 Index (the "Index").
 This fund seeks to approximate as closely as practicable the total return, before deduction of fees and expenses, of the Index.
-The Plan has the ability to redeem its investment in this fund at its net asset value per unit.
+The Plan has the ability to redeem its investment in this fund at its NAV per unit.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement as of the reporting date.
+Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement as of the Plan's reporting date.